brightdigit/Speculid/README.md

 ## Challenges Managing Graphic Assets

 Part of the process of building an app for **watchOS**, **iOS**, or **macOS** is including all the image assets and app icons  in your application.
-That could be done by exporting all the various sizes from your graphics application.
+Each image assets or app icons requires **several copies for different resolutions, different devices, and different sizes.** Right now, this needs to be done by exporting all the various similar images from a major graphics application.

-The problem is the need to:
+That means developers need to:

 <section class="cards" markdown="1">